Meteor-Community-Packages/stratosphere/README.md

 * directories.uploads: Directory where files are moved to and downloaded from after they have been verified
 * public.loginRequired: Whether a login is required.
 Default is false, true will result in errors for now.
 * public.url: The url of the package server
-* allowedUsers: Which user accounts are allowed on this server
+* superUsers: Which user accounts (meteor developer account names) are allowed to publish on this server
 * meteorDeveloperAccount.clientId: Client id of your meteor accounts app
 * meteorDeveloperAccount.secret: Secret key of your meteor accounts app

+If `loginRequired` is set to true, you need at least one superUser.
+SuperUsers can add and manage other users in the Stratosphere GUI.

 ## Security remarks
 Note that currently little effort has been made towards security.